Ascot Resources (TSE:AOT) Stock Price Up 24.4% – Should You Buy?

 Wall Street Analyst Weigh In

-Separately, BMO Capital Markets cut their price target on Ascot Resources from C$0.50 to C$0.15 in a report on Friday.
+Separately, BMO Capital Markets lowered their price target on Ascot Resources from C$0.50 to C$0.15 in a research report on Friday.

 Ascot Resources Price Performance